 - Worse, he rationalized it by saying that once people figure out the pilot is gone, they'll send another plane to save him and them.
 Just as he says this, another plane flies under the falling pilot and catches him mid-flight, leaving Homer and the others.
 D'oh!

-- Truth in Television: Flares are commonly used as Improvised Weapons by ship crews when they are attacked by pirates.
+- Flares are commonly used as Improvised Weapons by ship crews when they are attacked by pirates.

 - Though, accuracy goes out the window, as when firing a flare gun it is advised to close your eyes and look away, as looking directly at a lit flare is akin to staring directly at the sun.

 - Something rarely addressed in fiction is the fact that some modern distress flares are actually a kind of highly specialised 12-gauge shotgun shell.
-Substitute a round of ordinary buckshot for the flare and you have a very short Sawed-Off Shotgun, and they're legally classified as firearms in many jurisdictions.
+Substitute the flare with ordinary buckshot (shotshells won't fit) and you have a very short Sawed-Off Shotgun, and they're legally classified as firearms in many jurisdictions.

 - Know the classic Deep Purple song "Smoke on the Water?"
 'Course you do, but you might not know it's based on a real incident where some idiot with a flare gun did, in fact, burn the venue Deep Purple was performing in to the ground.